barneyb/clockyclock/README.md

 Sleep is lost, unfortunately.
 Couldn't find a way to get that number.
 But just swipe up to see your stats; it's right there.

-Yeah, it's a stupid name.
+Yeah, it's a silly name.
 Whatever.

 ## Install